-Targeted guided reading groups (KS2) - Guided groups where the focus is still on the content domains, but the texts have been selected to reflect the needs of the children.
+Targeted guided reading interventions (KS2) - Guided groups where the focus is still on the content domains, but the texts have been selected to reflect the needs of the children.
 The texts are high interest texts to ensure engagement.
-As a school we identify (through PM Benchmark assessments) those children who are below age-related in reading and devise the groups of children based on results from these assessments.
-These small groups receive focused teaching, separate from the main class, during the guided reading session of the day.
+As a school we identify (through Accelerated Reader STAR Reader tests and PM Benchmark assessments) those children who are below age-related in reading and devise the groups of children based on results from these assessments.
+These small groups receive focused teaching, separate from the main class, as alternate provision.
 The groups are provided with a different book from the main class, meeting their specific needs and improving engagement.
-This model is also used for guided reading interventions in KS2.
+This model is also used for guided reading afternoon interventions in KS2.